Dimitris-Provatas/StringPartitioning/README.md

 **Output**: <code>['a', 'test', 'i', 'n', 'g', 'l', 'y']</code>

 After that, the user is asked if he wants to enter a new string.
 Answering ['yes', 'y', 'YES', 'Y'] reruns the program.
+Answering ['no', 'n', 'NO', 'N'] will terminate the program.
+Anything else will terminate the program as a 'not valid input'.~~~~